 I will keep a spreadsheet of all my outgoing and incoming.
 I will budget like a responsible adult.

 OK so let’s be honest, spreadsheets aren’t cool or sexy, but if used correctly, they can be immensely helpful, especially for those living on a budget.
 Having lived in a shared house for many years I understand the pain of having to keep track of all the bills, as well as the individual debts that build up over time.
 Believe me, keeping a household account is a lot easier than fretting about how much that bill was, or who owes who what.
 It also allows you to work out the average monthly/annual cost of certain bills, helping you to budget for the future with a little more ease.
 Keeping a spreadsheet or a household account is all about sticking to a routine and being ordered.
 Keep your financial info up to date and stick with it.

 I will set aside something every month for a rainy day

-Let’s face up to reality here, the western global economy and its’ particular brand of consumer capitalism is unlikely to make a healthy recovery back to the affluent levels of 1996 anytime soon.
-Even the most optimistic outlook on the global economy suggests that most western economies will either stay stagnant or experience only slight growth throughout 2012.
-With that in mind it makes sense, if you haven’t already, to start planning for a rainy day.
-Setting up a standing order or using an online system to filter away a few dollars here and there is simple.
+Let’s face up to reality here, the western global economy and its’ particular brand of consumer capitalism are unlikely to make a healthy recovery back to the affluent levels of 1996 anytime soon.
+Even the most optimistic outlook on the global economy suggests that most western economies will either stay stagnant or experience only slight growth throughout the year.
+With that in mind, it makes sense, if you haven’t already, to start planning for a rainy day.
+Setting up a standing order or using an online system to filter away a few dollars here and is simple.
 Even if you only manage to save a few bucks each month it can still make all the difference for when that rainy day eventually arrives.